-- (c) The Head of School may extend the maximum period in (a) or (b) in special cases - 4.
+- 3. (a) A candidate for the PGCertPM shall normally complete the certificate within two years of first enrolling in it. - (b) A candidate for the PGDipPM shall normally complete the diploma within three years of first enrolling in the certificate or diploma. - The Head of School may extend the maximum period in (a) or (b) in special - 4.
 A candidate who has been awarded the PGCertPM shall abandon that qualification upon being awarded the PGDipPM.